mathematica-pub/frontend-shared-packages/projects/my-work/src/assets/documentation/about.md

    extension, is to right-click on the directory you'd like to place the component in, choose Angular Schematics: Generate a file, and use the menus from there.

-   If you put your entry inside a collasable directory in the `content.yaml` file, you will likewise need to put your component inside a folder of the same name.
+   If you put your entry inside a collapsible directory in the `content.yaml` file, you will likewise need to put your component folder inside a folder with the collapsible name.

    ```
    ├── projects
    │   ├── my-work
+   │   │   ├── src
-   │   │   ├── app
+   │   │   │   ├── app
-   │   │   │   ├── content
+   │   │   │   │   ├── content
-   │   │   │   │   ├── examples
+   │   │   │   │   │   ├── examples
-   │   │   │   │   ├── my-project
+   │   │   │   │   │   ├── my-project
+   │   │   │   │   │   │   ├── nov-report-charts
-   │   │   │   │   │   ├── nov-report-charts.component.html
+   │   │   │   │   │   │   │   ├── nov-report-charts.component.html
-   │   │   │   │   │   ├── nov-report-charts.component.scss
+   │   │   │   │   │   │   │   ├── nov-report-charts.component.scss
-   │   │   │   │   │   ├── nov-report-charts.component.spec.ts
+   │   │   │   │   │   │   │   ├── nov-report-charts.component.spec.ts
-   │   │   │   │   │   ├── nov-report-charts.component.ts
+   │   │   │   │   │   │   │   ├── nov-report-charts.component.ts

    ```